-Performance Measure 1: Total number of mosquitoes tested for West Nile (WN), Eastern Equine Encephalitis (EEE) and other viruses.
+Performance Measure 1: Total number of mosquitoes tested for West Nile (WNV), Eastern Equine Encephalitis (EEE) and other viruses.

-Towns in CT where WN, EEE, or both viruses have been isolated from mosquitoes, 1996-2011.
+Towns in CT where WNV, EEE, or both viruses have been isolated from mosquitoes, 1996-2012.

-Story behind the baseline: WN and EEE viruses constitute annual threats to human and equine health.
+Story behind the baseline: WNV and EEE virus constitute annual threats to human and equine health.
 The human fatality rate for EEE is about 30%.
 Those who survive can have long-term neurological disorders.
-Over 2 million mosquitoes have been trapped and tested in the past decade with 331,806 mosquitoes trapped and tested in 2011.
+Over 2 million mosquitoes have been trapped and tested in the past decade with 189,379 mosquitoes trapped and tested in 2012 with high WNV activity and 21 human cases.
 Specific geographic localities in the state and time of the season associated with increased risk of human exposure have been identified.
 Our program activities have been successful in providing an early warning system that has directed targeted intervention strategies, and minimized disease in humans.
 Municipalities successfully use our survey and research results to reduce mosquito abundance.

-Performance Measure 2: Number of isolates of WN, EEE, and Jamestown Canyon (JC) virus.
+Performance Measure 2: Number of isolates of WNV, EEE, and Jamestown Canyon (JC) virus.

-Story behind the baseline: We made the first isolation of WN virus in the US in 1999.
-Our research on 50 mosquito species has succeeded in elucidating the natural history of WN virus in the Northeast; evaluating the competence of mosquitoes to transmit and serve as over-wintering hosts; identifying the feeding behavior of mosquito vectors of encephalitis viruses; isolating other viruses that cause human disease, including one not previously recognized in CT; and developing more sensitive and rapid molecular diagnostic techniques to identify viruses.
-There were 1,234 isolations of WN.
-EEE, and JC viruses from mosquitoes during 2006-2011.
+Story behind the baseline: We made the first isolation of WNV in the US in 1999.
+Our research on 50 mosquito species has succeeded in elucidating the natural history of WN virus in the Northeast; evaluating the competence of mosquitoes to transmit and serve as over-wintering hosts; identifving the feeding behavior of mosquito vectors of encephalitis viruses; isolating other viruses that cause human disease, including one not previously recognized in CT; and developing more sensitive and rapid molecular diagnostic techniques to identify viruses.
+There were 1,482 isolations of WNV, EEE, and JC viruses from mosquitoes during 2006-2012.
 No human cases of EEE have been diagnosed in CT.
-There have been 89 confirmed human cases of WNV infections since the introduction of the virus in 1999.
+There have been 110 confirmed human cases (3 fatalities) of WNV infection since the introduction of the virus in 1999.

-Number (%) of isolates of WN, EEE, and JC virus, 2009-2011.
+Number of isolates of WNV, EEE, and JC virus, 2009-2012.

 Year WNV EEE JC

-2009 35 (17) 123 (62) 43 (21)
+2009 35 123 43

-2010 220 (90) 4 (2) 20 (8)
+2010 220 4 20

-2011 163 (75) 3 (1) 53 (24)
+2011 163 3 53

+2012 234 9 5